Menu

 Career Paths in Mind-Body Medicine

 Mind-body medicine is an evidence-based approach to wellness and healthcare that integrates physical health with mental health.
 This healthcare practice focuses on the connection between mind and body and how one can influence and change the state of the other.
 Looking at a person’s wellness in this approach offers a holistic view of a patient’s well-being.
 With this ever-growing field of medicine, there are many career options within mind-body medicine to explore.
-The Saybrook M.S. and Ph.D.
+The Saybrook online M.S. and Ph.D.
 Mind-Body Medicine teaches prospective healthcare professionals how to integrate the philosophy, science, and techniques of mind-body medicine into their careers.

 Health and Wellness Coach